KingfuChan/MTEPlugin-for-EuroScope/README.md

    + CFL popup edit supports (standalone or in-menu): **`xxx`** for metric RVSM levels, **`Fxxx`** for FLxxx, **`550.`** for 550m, **`F4500.`** for 4500ft, etc. Enter **`0`** to clear CFL.
    + RFL popup edit supports: **`xxx`** for metric, **`Fxxx`** for FLxxx.
 Enter **`0`** to reset RFL to the final altitude in flight plan.
    + Enter a **`F`** or **`M`** (case-insensitive) will force all altitude displays for this aircraft in imperial or metric unit, only for tracked aircrafts.
+   + Hold ALT key down while calling these menu/edit functions to temporarily switch altitude unit for 5 seconds.
+This is also functional for uncorrelated radar targets.
 5. **Open assigned speed popup list** - open IAS or MACH assign list based on current altitude.
 IAS for 7500m/FL246 and below, MACH for above.
 6. **Show route checker info** - route checker function, see [**RC**](#route-checker-rc) below.
 7. **Set departure sequence** - departure sequence function.